cirosantilli/linux-cheat/posix.md

 <http://www.opengroup.org/openbrand/register/>

-Most GNU/Linux systems are largely POSIX compliant but not certified, Windows is largely not compliant, Mac OS X Yosemite is certified.
+Most GNU/Linux systems are largely POSIX compliant but not certified, Windows is largely not compliant ([feature request](https://windows.uservoice.com/forums/265757-windows-feature-suggestions/suggestions/6573649-full-posix-support) :-)), Mac OS X Yosemite is certified.
 The list of all certified products is found at: <http://www.opengroup.org/openbrand/register/>

 The specification if free to view.